Former ‘Teen Mom OG’ Star Farrah Abraham Looks Unrecognizable With New Blonde Hair, Thinks It Looks ‘Cool’

 As Pop Culture reports, Farrah took to YouTube to speak about it.

-“We came late to the movie, and there was this crazy older gentleman who kept turning around and being like ‘Oh, sit in front of me so you guys can see.’
+“We came late to the movie…and there was this crazy older gentleman who kept turning around and being like ‘Oh, sit in front of me so you guys can see.’
 And I was like, ‘Oh no, no it’s fine.
 Just leave us alone we’re trying to watch,'” she said.

 Farrah then stated that the man had accused her of being a “bad mom.”

-Opinions on Farrah’s parenting have known to be mixed, but fans today were likely focusing on Farrah’s hair.
+Opinions on Farrah’s parenting are known to be mixed, but fans today were likely focusing on Farrah’s hair.